Cristina-Pat/address-book/docs/domain-models-test-plan.md

 **Tests**
 *Test 1* - When a phone number is provided, its contact's details are displayed.\
-*Test 2* - When an invalid phone number is provided, the user gets a  notification.\
+*Test 2* - When an invalid phone number is provided, no contact is displayed.\